Robust Self-Tuning Data Association for Geo-Referencing Using Lane Markings: INTRODUCTION

 In theory, geo-referencing could be classified in the category of localization methods with a previously built map.
 However, it has particularities that can differentiate it from the other localization approaches in practice.
 For example, it has special requirements such as a global frame referenced prior, like GNSS, or an outdoor environment that is visible from planes or satellites.
 Also, as an environmental requirement, the landmarks selected to perform the localization must be observable for both satellite systems and on-board sensors.
 Such requirements cause sparsity or aliasing problems to the landmarks that meet them.

-We consider lane markings the potentially best observable landmarks for geo-referencing approaches.
-However, while lane markings usually offer sufficient information in lateral direction, they are often ambiguous in the direction of travel, leading to aliasing.
+We consider lane markings an appropriate kind of observable landmarks for geo-referencing approaches.
+Buildings outlines are also observable for the both spaces of geo-referencing strategies, but we believe them to be highly restricted to urban areas.
+However, while lane markings usually offer sufficient information in lateral direction, they are often ambiguous in the direction of travel, leading to aliasing\footnote{For example, consider a vehicle circulating on a straight road that detects lane markings that could be two parallel lines (road edges).
+Consequently, we suffer from ambiguities if we try to associate such parallel lines on a map where the lane is also represented as lines more extended than the detected ones.}.
 This aliasing effect produces an unfavorable scenario where the data association suffers from many outliers.
-In other words, we can see an aliasing scenario equivalent to an outlier regime.
-Most of the works in geo-referencing usually don't pay attention to aliasing and outliers problems because they are typically constrained to urban environments.
+In other words, we can see an aliasing scenario equivalent to an high outlier regime.
+Most of the works in geo-referencing usually do not pay attention to aliasing and outliers problems because they are typically constrained to urban environments.
 In this work, we generalize to perform geo-referencing for both urban and rural scenarios.
 For that reason, we need to focus on avoiding the problem of aliasing and outliers.

-For the past years, there has been a wide variety of works that aims to perform outlier mitigation in localization by using different approaches, such as convex relaxation \cite{carlone2018convex} or covariance scaling \cite{agarwal2013robust}.
+For the past years, there has been a wide variety of works that aims to perform outlier mitigation in localization by using different approaches, such as convex relaxation~\cite{carlone2018convex} or covariance scaling \cite{agarwal2013robust}.
 Those approaches focus on robust performance of the objective function in the inference of graph-based probabilistic models.
-In contrast, automatic parameter tuning is another strategy to tune the back-end process depending on the low-level (the front end) data information \cite{cadena2016past}.
-We base our research on the last-mentioned approach.
-But, in our case, to provide improved data to the back-end, we self-tune the data association, that is, in the front-end.
+In contrast, automatic parameter tuning is another strategy to tune the back-end process depending on the low-level (the front-end) data information \cite{cadena2016past}.